Seb125/Habit_Tracker_App/README.md

 # Testing the Habit Tracker

-To test the habit tracker the file test_habit can be used.
-For this purpose, different data sets are available, each with different habits and test data.
+To test the habit tracker the file unit_test.py can be used.
+In the file a sample data set is defined, which is described in more detail below.
+The sample data can easily be replaced by new data.
+This is achieved by changing the parameters of the datetime objects in the corresponding list.
+E.g.: date(2021, 1, 1) -> date(2021, 2, 1), this way the first of january 2021 is changed to the first of february 2021.

-Test data set 1:
+Test data set:

 Habits:
 Daily habit: workout